devlinjunker/template.hapi.rest/README.setup.md

 ## Documentation

-The `docs/` directory is created with `npm run doc`, this generates an esdoc webpage based on the modified template stored in `docs/template`.
+The `docs/` directory is created with `npm run doc`, this generates an esdoc webpage based on the modified template stored in `docs/template` from the README files in the repo.
+These docs are also synced with the Github wiki page via a Github Action (see Github Actions/Scripts page for more details.

 The Dependency Graph is created with [Madge](https://github.com/pahen/madge) and graphviz, you will need to install both in order to update the dependency graph.
 I didn't include these in the package.json dependencies because I felt this is more than is needed to develop a working app or even write basic documentation.
+I also split this out to a separate npm script: `npm run doc-image` so it can be run when someone actually installs the dependencies

-Install madge with `npm install -g madge` and install graphviz with `brew install graphviz` or `port install graphviz` (for OSX)
+Install madge with `npm install -g madge` and install graphviz with `brew install graphviz` or `port install graphviz` (for OSX).

-I split this out to a separate npm script: `npm run doc-image`

 ## Notes/Ideas